 What about my students?

-We would be happy to help you get personal library cards for your students.
-Please contact your local branch to make arrangements for a class visit to the library or a librarian to visit your classroom.
+Library staff is happy to help you get personal library cards for your students.
+Please contact your local branch to make arrangements for a class visit to the library or for a librarian to visit your classroom.

 Are there any fees associated with the Educator Card?

-There are no fines or fees for overdue items.
-However, card holders will be responsible for replacement costs of any lost or damaged items.
-All overdue items must be returned before other materials may be checked out.
+There are no fines for overdue items.
+However, cardholders will be responsible for the replacement costs of any lost or damaged items.